liborty/TokenCrypt/README.md

     ncrpt -xbuc indir keydir outdir

 This will recursively update and clean the entire archive outdir, so that it is as if freshly created from the current state of indir (with only -xb).
-However, with `u` it is incremental, so it runs faster.
+However, with `-u` it is incremental, so it runs faster.
 This is convenient for regular backing up purposes.

 There is a vulnerability inherent in `ncrpt` output directories.
 Specifically, specialist search engines sifting through the internet, matching up pairs of (keydir outdir) directories by their same structures, file names and sizes, could in theory pair them up, even if they were uploaded to two unrelated places.
 Using `pack` is therefore more secure for external storage.